sustainers/sustainers.github.io/code-of-conduct.md

 The organisers and administrators will enforce this code at all times.
 We expect cooperation from all participants to ensure a safe environment for everyone.

+The Code of Conduct, and the organisers and administrators, can only address behaviour in the present, not past behaviour or fears of what someone might do based on past behaviour.

 ### Expected Behaviour

 We expect participants to: